 Happy 57th Madaraka Day mulembe nation message

 1st June of 2020 marked the 57th Madaraka Day commemorating the day in 1963 when Kenya attained independent self-governance after decades as a British Colony.
-Any other public holiday as this one would have been the perfect Madaraka Day for yours truly to do Luhya things, but not this one deep in the mare of the … Read more
+Any other public holiday as this … Read more

 Boys club aren’t anything new, the Luhya had the sacredness of age-sets whose fraternity rules you couldn’t break.
 Reiterating 5 non-negotiable laws of the Luhya traditional boys club